zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/specs.md

 Note that if you decide to use the "Refined - Performance" profile/use Community Shaders, the game will take a small amount of time to generate and cache the shaders on the first launch of the game.
 This will only happen once.
 The "Refined - Performance" profile will perform much better than the default profile, at the cost of visuals.

+## Page File Configuration

+This mod list is quite large, and consumes quite a bit of memory (RAM) while running.
+Due to the way Skyrim's engine works, there are times where the engine itself is unable to allocate more of your actual dedicated memory (RAM), leading to crashes.
+We can resolve this by manually defining a larger "Page File" for Windows/Skyrim to use.
+A Page File is space/a file on one of your disk drives (preferably an SSD) that can be used in place of memory when there is not enough dedicated memory available.
+Follow the below steps to set up and configure your page file.

+*Note: These steps were taken almost directly from [this page](https://www.thewindowsclub.com/increase-page-file-size-virtual-memory-windows), with a few changes.*

+1. In the Taskbar Search, type “Advanced System“.
+You will see View Advanced System Settings.
+Click on it.
+Or you can navigate to it via the Control Panel (Search “Advanced Settings” in the search box and then click View advanced system settings under the System option)
+2. In System Properties, click the Advanced tab
+3. In the Performance section click the Settings button
+4. Performance Options will open.
+Click Advanced tab
+5. Here, under Virtual memory, select Change
+6. Uncheck "Automatically manage paging file size for all drives" at the top.
+7. Highlight your Windows system drive.
+This should be an SSD!
+8. Select Custom size
+9. Change the Initial size value to `40960` and the Maximum size value to `40960`
+10. Click Set
+11. Finally, Click Apply/OK all the way.

+The values above are what I use on my computer.
+I do not recommend you use any more than that.

 ## System Specifications

 You should absolutely have Skyrim and this mod list installed onto an SSD, and they should be on the same SSD.
 Using a HDD **will** induce lower framerates, stutters, and possibly other issues related to stability.
 If you have no choice, the list will *function* to a degree, but your experience will be heavily degraded.